PeiyiXiong/HW4/README.md

 There is no dedicated Model class for this project because it is a simple arcade game with little persistent state.
 The gameplay state is lightweight and event-driven, so this devlog is mostly about Control and View.
 ### MVC Pattern: Control & View Implementation
 #### 1. Control Layer: PlayerController (Core Gameplay Logic)
 The PlayerController class is the Controller in the MVC pattern.
-It handles player input, core gameplay rules (like jump physics and collision detection), and changes the state of the game without directly interacting with view elements like score text, audio, and the game over UI.
+It handles player input, core gameplay rules, like jump physics and collision detection, and changes the state of the game without directly interacting with view elements like score text, audio, and the game over UI.

 Key responsibilities of the Controller layer (PlayerController):